1

 On Democracy

-When you want healthcare, you have approximately zero dollars to lobby with because you spent it all on healthcare (or you’re dead, which significantly reduces your lobbying capacity - corpses have no political voice, despite making up a the largest constituency).
+When military contractors want $100 billion, they spend $55 million lobbying for it.
+That’s a 1,813% return on investment.
+When you want healthcare, you have approximately zero dollars to lobby with.
+You spent it all on healthcare.
+Or you’re dead, which significantly reduces your lobbying capacity.

 On the Fixed Pie